optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 Now clearly defined groups (grouping by "proximity") have been formed in the horizontal direction, and the structure of each definition and the differences between them have been clearly revealed.
 The way this code is read is also different.
 After a quick initial familiarization with the structure and identifying common parts, further analysis simply ignores these common parts, and attention is focused only on the different parts.
 Thus, due to the more active use of ambient vision, the load on the focal vision is reduced and the amount of mental effort required to understand the program is reduced.

 As mentioned above, there is some asymmetry in how we perceive the left and right sides of the visual scene.
 This asymmetry is even more natural in the perception of the program text: the text is rigidly anchored to the left margin, where indents set the level of hierarchy in the logical structure of the program.
 The right edge is free and does not have a hard limit.
-Reading from left to right and top to bottom determines what _something new we expect to see top and left or center_.
+Reading from left to right and top to bottom determines that _everything new we expect to see top and left or center_.

 Because of that, the following constructions cannot be called good in terms of readability: